-Retail investors are not professional investors, predominantly they do it as part of their investment plan.
+Retail investors are not professional investors; predominantly, they do it as part of their investment plan.
 They trade in securities through online trading accounts.
-They don’t trade as frequently as institutional investors like mutual funds, pension funds, or endowments, and their investment are small compared to the institutional investors.
+They don’t trade as frequently as institutional investors like mutual funds, pension funds, or endowments, and their investments are small compared to institutional investors.

-They are not as knowledgeable and skilled as professional investors, but the retail investment space is growing with more individuals investing through pension accounts, mutual funds, brokerage firms, online trading accounts, etc.
+They are not as knowledgeable and skilled as professional investors.
+Still, the retail investment space is growing, with more individuals investing through pension accounts, mutual funds, brokerage firms, online trading accounts, etc.

 Role of Retail Investors

-Retail investors play an important role in the capital market along with institutional investors.
-They have put in their savings in the capital market and they build the economy of the country.
-Investors are the pillar for any securities market, and they are the key players in the financial system.
-Retail Investors largely invest for long-term growth and benefits where institutional investors work on the short-term gains that can be generated.
-If the interest of the retail investors is protected, then the corporate and government will be guaranteed for long-term finances for building up the economy.
+Retail investors and institutional investors play an important role in the capital market.
+They have put their savings in the capital market and built the country’s economy.
+Investors are the pillar of any securities market and the key players in the financial system.
+Retail Investors largely invest for long-term growth and benefits, whereas institutional investors work on the short-term gains that can be generated.
+If the interest of the retail investors is protected, the corporate and government will be guaranteed long-term finances for building up the economy.

 Examples of Retail Investors

-Mr. A, a retail investor plans to invest in X Corp.
+Mr. A, a retail investor, plans to invest in X Corp.
 After his independent research and analysis, he plans to buy 50 shares of X Corp.
 He bought X Corp @ $1,950/share on 1st Jan’2017.
-At the end of two years, X Corp share price is as below.
+At the end of two years, X Corp’s share price is as below.

-In this case, Mr. A holds shares in one company, his portfolio is not diversified as he is a small investor.
-If any event happens which is unfavorable to X Corp, then it becomes a risky investment and he may lose his capital completely.
-So, the key point in capital market investment is keeping up to date information about investing companies, risk management strategies, and proper exit period before incurring a loss.
-To avoid the risk, people prefer trading through mutual funds, broking firms as they are supported by proper financial information.
+In this case, Mr. A holds shares in one company.
+His portfolio is not diversified as he is a small investor.
+If any unfavorable event happens to X Corp, it becomes a risky investment, and he may lose his capital completely.
+So, the key point in capital market investment is keeping up-to-date information about investing companies, risk management strategies, and proper exit periods before incurring a loss.
+To avoid the risk, people prefer trading through mutual funds and broking firms as they are supported by proper financial information.

 Retail Investors Statistics

-The retail investment market is constantly growing and now the investors have more access to financial information, investment options, and trading tools.
-The percentage of retail investors across the world is growing year on year, with the availability of information on the internet reduces the dependability of investors on broking firms, and through opening an online trading account any individual investor can directly trade with the shares of the listed companies.
+The retail investment market is constantly growing; investors now have more access to financial information, investment options, and trading tools.
+The percentage across the world is growing year on year, with the availability of information on the internet reducing the dependability of investors on broking firms, and through opening an online trading account, any individual investor can directly trade with the shares of the listed companies.

 Retail Investor Market Size

-- They make small investments, so it is easy to invest, and they enjoy more freedom than institutional investors.
+- They make small investments, so investing is easy, and they enjoy more freedom than institutional investors.

-- Liquidity is more for the retail investors as they can sell and exit anytime when the prices are better, whereas institutional investors must follow regulations and needs to manage the investors’ pressure.
+- Liquidity is more for retail investors as they can sell and exit anytime when the prices are better.
+In contrast, institutional investors must follow regulations and need to manage the investors’ pressure.

-- They can enjoy cash immediately by selling the investments as they trade in small quantities and it does not impact the share prices whereas institutional investors trade in large quantities and it is harder to buy and sell stocks instantly and it will also affect the market sentiments.
+- They can enjoy cash immediately by selling the investments as they trade in small quantities, which does not impact the share prices.
+In contrast, institutional investors trade in large quantities, making buying and selling stocks instantly harder.
+It will also affect the market sentiments.

-- Institutional investors are expected to have a diversified portfolio whereas retail investors can focus on best-performing stocks and they have the freedom to have their own investment strategy as they manage the risk themselves.
+- Institutional investors are expected to have a diversified portfolio.
+In contrast, retail investors can focus on best-performing stocks and have the freedom to have their own investment strategy as they manage the risk themselves.

-- Retail investors invest for their personal benefits so they show more interest and focus than the institutional investors who may not be able to cater to the needs of all the investors.
+- Retail investors invest for their personal benefits, so they show more interest and focus than institutional investors, who may not be able to cater to the needs of all the investors.

-- The cost of investment is high (i.e.) broking firms charge high management fees which causes disadvantage to the retail investors as they need a higher return to break even the cost of investment.
+- The cost of investment is high (i.e.) broking firms charge high management fees, which causes a disadvantage to the retail investors as they need a higher return to break even the cost of investment.

 - Diversification is a key risk-management strategy.
-Retail investors cannot go for diversification as their investments are low and they cannot invest across different industries and sectors which makes their portfolio risky as happening of a single event can make their investment go for a toss.
+Retail investors cannot go for diversification as their investments are low, and they cannot invest across different industries and sectors, making their portfolio risky as a single event can make their investment go for a toss.

-- Lack of skillset and financial information is a big drawback for retail investors.
-Institutional investors have research analysts who work on financial data and decide on the investment plans whereas retail investors may not have the required data and information before investing in shares.
-Staying updated is a key factor in capital market investment as single news can affect the market sentiments.
-So, a lot of time and effort is required to stay successful in the capital market.
+- Lack of skillsets and financial information is a big drawback for retail investors.
+Institutional investors have research analysts who work on financial data and decide on investment plans, whereas retail investors may not have the required data and information before investing in shares.
+Staying updated is a key factor in capital market investment, as single news can affect market sentiments.
+So, much time and effort are required to stay successful in the capital market.

-Retail investors have good scope in the capital market with a growing economy and business in the world.
-It is a good investment and yields better returns compared to traditional fixed-income investments.
-Though it is a little risky investment, routing through the right channel like mutual funds, broking firms, etc. can direct the investors in the right path and the retail investor must have their own strategy and risk mitigation plans before investing in the capital market.
+Retail investors have a good scope in the capital market with a growing economy and business worldwide.
+It is a good investment and yields better returns than traditional fixed-income investments.
+Though it is a risky investment, routing through the right channel like mutual funds, broking firms, etc., can direct the investors on the right path.
+Retail investor must have their own strategy and risk mitigation plans before investing in the capital market.

-With growing technology and easy access to all information through the internet makes the investors aware of the updated information through which the investors can take a proper decision to invest their money.
+Growing technology and easy access to all information through the internet make investors aware of the updated information through which they can make a proper decision to invest their money.
 Investment in the capital market boosts the economy of the country.
-Investors are the backbone for growing business sectors.
-Right planning and strategy in the capital market can help the investor in generating high returns.
+Investors are the backbone of growing business sectors.
+Right planning and strategy in the capital market can help the investor generate high returns.